jbukuts/nextjs-carbon-doc-template/content/labs/5-content-loading.md

 ### Compilation and ASTs

 This process is most similar to a **compilation step** like how the C compiler takes code and generates an executable.
-The difference being our target is not an executabe binary but a different markup language (so essentially transpilation but the analogy holds).
+The difference being our target is not an executable binary but a different markup language (so essentially transpilation but the analogy holds).

-The most popular tooling that exist for this situation is called `remark` (for Markdown) and `rehype` (for HTML).
-Both of which are designed to be used by `unified` (an ecosystem designed around transforming content).
+The most popular tooling that exists for this situation is called `remark` (for Markdown) and `rehype` (for HTML).
+Both of which are designed to be used by `unified` (ecosystem designed around transforming content).

 These tools are designed to handle the syntax trees that can represent their respective content.
 The main two we care about are: